 The University of Nebraska Medical Center College of Dentistry offers a one-year general practice residency.
 The program is accredited by the Commission on Dental Accreditation, a specialized body recognized by the Council on Postsecondary Accreditation and the United States Department of Education.
-The program is based at the University Medical Center Hospital and Clinics in Omaha.
-The hospital is a 779-bed facility that serves as a referral center for Nebraska and surrounding states.
+The program is based at the University of Nebraska Medical Center and our hospital partner, Nebraska Medicine, in Omaha.
+The hospital is a large and growing facility that serves as a referral center for Nebraska and surrounding states.
 UNMC is a major transplant center with a national and international reputation.
 The program has entered into a collaborative agreement with the Veteran’s Administration Western Iowa Nebraska Health Care System.
 The VA program offers a second clinical and hospital site for training which expands the range of experiences offered residents.

 Statement of Purpose:

 The purpose of the General Practice Residency program at the University of Nebraska Medical Center and Veteran’s Administration Western Iowa Nebraska Health Care System is to train dental residents to deliver comprehensive health care in both the inpatient and outpatient environment as part of a larger team of health care providers with full consideration of the patient's dental and medical needs.
 Furthermore, the program strives to instill in the resident office management and production skills that can be translatable to their private practice experience after completing their residency.

 Goals of the Program, Objectives and Associated Outcomes Measures